Montmorillonite: Uses

-Montmorillonite is used in the oil drilling industry as a component of drilling mud, making the mud slurry viscous, which helps in keeping the drill bit cool and removing drilled solids.
+Montmorillonite is used in the oil drilling industry as a component of drilling mud, making the mud slurry viscous, which helps to keep the drill bit cool, and to remove drilled solids.
 It is also used as a soil additive to hold soil water in drought-prone soils, used in the construction of earthen dams and levees, and to prevent the leakage of fluids.
 It is also used as a component of foundry sand and as a desiccant to remove moisture from air and gases.

 Montmorillonite clays have been extensively used in catalytic processes.
 Cracking catalysts have used montmorillonite clays for over 60 years.
 Other acid-based catalysts use acid-treated montmorillonite clays.

 Similar to many other clays, montmorillonite swells with the addition of water.
 Montmorillonites expand considerably more than other clays due to water penetrating the interlayer molecular spaces and concomitant adsorption.
 The amount of expansion is due largely to the type of exchangeable cation contained in the sample.
 The presence of sodium as the predominant exchangeable cation can result in the clay swelling to several times its original volume.
 Hence, sodium montmorillonite has come to be used as the major constituent in nonexplosive agents for splitting rock in natural stone quarries in an effort to limit the amount of waste, or for the demolition of concrete structures where the use of explosive charges is unacceptable.

 This swelling property makes montmorillonite-containing bentonite useful also as an annular seal or plug for water wells and as a protective liner for landfills.
 Other uses include as an anticaking agent in animal feed, in papermaking to minimize deposit formation, and as a retention and drainage aid component.
 Montmorillonite has also been used in cosmetics.

 Sodium montmorillonite is also used as the base of some cat litter products, due to its adsorbent and clumping properties.

+Montmorillonite can be used to remove arsenic from wastewater.